DigiLokal/DigiLokal/README.md

 Thanks to

-- DigiLokal CC and ML.
+- DigiLokal CC and ML Team.